KimRass/warehouse/machine_learning/computer_vision/computer_vision.md

 	# (float) Fraction of total width (or height).
 	# (Tuple or List) Random elements from the array.
 	# (int) Pixels from interval (-`width_shift_range`, `width_shift_range`) (or (-`height_shift_range`, `height_shift_range`))
+# `preprocessing_function`: function that will be applied on each input.
+The function will run after the image is resized and augmented.
+The function should take one argument: one image (Numpy tensor with rank 3), and should output a Numpy tensor with the same shape.
 gen = ImageDataGenerator([shear_range], [zoom_range], [ratation_range], [brightness_range], [rescale], [horizontal_flip], [vertical_flip], [width_shift_range], [height_shift_range], [validation_split])
 # Fits the data generator to some sample data.
 # This computes the internal data stats related to the data-dependent transformations, based on an array of sample data.